htuzel/win-room-public/TSD.md

 end;
 $$;

-5.2) Gelir USD
+5.2) Revenue USD

-subs_amount ve subscriptions.currency kullanılır.
+subs_amount and subscriptions.currency are used.

-Desteklenen para birimleri: "USD" ve "TRY".
+Supported currencies: "USD" and "TRY".

-Dönüşüm:
+Conversion:

-Eğer currency = "USD" -> revenue_usd = subs_amount.
+If currency = "USD" -> revenue_usd = subs_amount.

-Eğer currency = "TRY" veya "TR" -> revenue_usd = subs_amount / wr_get_usd_try_rate().
+If currency = "TRY" or "TR" -> revenue_usd = subs_amount / wr_get_usd_try_rate().

-Diğerleri görülürse not düş ve admin incelemesi için events "currency.unknown" üret (opsiyonel).
+If others are seen, note and generate events "currency.unknown" for admin review (optional).

-5.3) Maliyet USD
+5.3) Cost USD

-campaigns üzerinden:
+From campaigns:

-ders ücreti USD: 25 dk = 5, 50 dk = 10.
-Diğer süreler için tablo:
+lesson fee USD: 25 min = 5, 50 min = 10.
+Table for other durations:

-20 dk -> 4, 40 dk -> 8 (opsiyonel). Şimdilik 25 ve 50 destek.
+20 min -> 4, 40 min -> 8 (optional).
+For now support 25 and 50.

 cost_usd = campaign_lenght * per_week * 4 * lesson_price_usd.